During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 Shopify Gets It.
 Most Businesses Don't.

-At the same time, Shopify updated its robots.txt to block unauthorized AI agents.
+At the same time, the major platforms are deciding which agents they will and won't allow — Amazon went to court to block Perplexity's Comet shopping agent and won a preliminary injunction (CNBC, March 2026).
 This is the two-sided reality of the agentic web: you need to be accessible to the agents you want while controlling access from the ones you don't.
+The platform wars of 2026 aren't about search rankings — they're about which AI agents can transact with which businesses, and under what terms.

 If your business doesn't have structured data, an agent access policy, or machine-readable service information, you're not making a neutral decision.
 You're making yourself invisible to the fastest-growing channel in commerce.